-Getting a Master’s degree can open up new career opportunities that you may not have access to with just an undergrad degree.
+Getting a master’s degree can open up new career opportunities that you may not have access to with just an undergraduate degree.
 If you are currently working full-time, how much time can you expect to dedicate to your degree while still following your normal work schedule?

 Standard Rule of Thumb

 A good rule of thumb is to expect to spend at least two hours a week per credit hour.
 If you are going to school full-time to get your degree, you will take as many as 15 credits per semester.
 Those who go to school part-time can take as few as six credits per semester.
 This means that you may have to dedicate anywhere from 12-30 hours per week doing class work.